redpesk-marine/documentation/README.md

 ### Signaling

 Automotive Linux support in its current version CAN and J1939.
-For Redpesk@SEA, IoT.bzh already added support for CanOpen and Modbus as well as as a reverse engineered version of NMEA2000[^6] based on Canboat[^7] and other works.
+For Redpesk@SEA, IoT.bzh already added support for CanOpen and Modbus as well as as a reverse engineered version of NMEA2000[^5] based on Canboat[^6] and other works.

 Signaling split into low level binding that are in charge of decoding a binary message (N2K, CanOpen, Modbus, ...) into a high level structure that is easy to process by an application.
 Second level is handled by the signal composer that is in charge of composing message to build a functional signal when the boat moved more than 300m.
 The goal is this model is to reduce as close as possible from the acquisition the number of processed messages.

 ![micro-service signaling model](images/signalling-service-archi-Intro.png)

-For further details on signaling model check[^8]
+For further details on signaling model check[^7]

 ### Chart & Routing

 Redpesk@SEA aims at providing core low level chart service.
 A full UI as OpenCPN or QtVLM remains out of scope.
 Nevertheless we aim at providing a strong chart core set of chart services to help that the community to easily develop multiple user interfaces targeting the difference class of maritime users (leisure, fisherman, researcher, ship-yard, harbour, ...).

 In a first run, chart service should be able to provide a vector tile service compatible with Mapbox.
-Chart service should support both a realtime service to serve tiles on demand to UI clients through a standard set of APIs, as well as an out of band service to translate with GDAL or equivalent technology charts from their delivery format(S57,S101,...) into a set of vector tiles compatible with Mapbox vector tiles format[^9]
+Chart service should support both a realtime service to serve tiles on demand to UI clients through a standard set of APIs, as well as an out of band service to translate with GDAL or equivalent technology charts from their delivery format(S57,S101,...) into a set of vector tiles compatible with Mapbox vector tiles format[^8]

 We also target a basic "safe routing" service.
-This service might leverage H3 Uber’s Hexagonal Hierarchical Spatial Index [^10] to provide a electronic version of "second captain" that permanently controls if current boat direction is safe or not.
-The initial version might be limited to static information like maritime charts sounding information or AIS history, nevertheless on in a second version we should also leverage dynamic information as Radar, realtime sounding, ...
+This service might leverage H3 Uber’s Hexagonal Hierarchical Spatial Index [^9] to provide an electronic version of "second captain" that permanently controls if current boat direction is safe or not.
+The initial version might be limited to static information like maritime charts sounding information or AIS history, nevertheless in a second version we should also leverage dynamic information as Radar, realtime sounding, ...

 ![micro-service chart model](images/chart-service-archi-Intro.png)